- 1. Smart CCTV Can Support HR Operations

 - Personal Data

-At The Chris Lewis Group we have sepcialised in CCTV installations for over 25 years, in a wide range of specifications and industries.
-If you still find yourself with further questions concerning CCTV, make sure to check out our complete guide: Everything you Need to Know About CCTV.
+At The Chris Lewis Group we have specialised in CCTV installations for over 30 years, in a wide range of specifications and industries.
+If you still find yourself with further questions concerning CCTV, make sure to check out our complete guide: Everything You Need to Consider.

 When it comes to workplace CCTV, we can visit your premises, assess your requirements and listen to your limitations and budget.
 Then design and install a surveillance system with CCTV equipment to suit you and your commercial environment, regardless of what this is.